danproger/laravel_blog/README.md

-# laravel_blog
-Simple web blog on the laravel framework
+# Simple web blog on the laravel framework